metafacture/metafacture-core/README.md

 4. In `metafix-vsc/` execute (tip: if you use windows, install cygwin to execute npm commands):
 `npm install`

-To start the extension in development mode (starting a second code/codium instance), follow A. To create an vsix file to install the extension permanently follow B.
+To start the extension in development mode (starting a second code/codium instance), follow A. To create a vsix file to install the extension permanently follow B.

 A) Run in dev mode:
 1. Open `metafix-vsc/` in Visual Studio Code / Codium